 Aside from rice and beans, you must have plenty of other types of food in your long-term storage, as you will need plenty of vitamins and minerals to sustain yourself in the long run.

+Food security will relieve a lot of stress.
 Several of the other highest recommended foods to have in your pantry include:

 1. Soft Grains